ettige/next-intl-auth/Persian-README.md

 1. In the `src/i18n/messages` directory, create a new `<locale>.json` file for each added locale.
 2. Open each `<locale>.json` file and add the translations for the corresponding locale.

-For example, if you added French and Spanish locales, create `fa.json` and `en.json` files with the translations for each locale:
+For example, if you added Persian and English locales, create `fa.json` and `en.json` files with the translations for each locale:

 ```json
 // fa.json